 3. Hyperscale Data Centers

 Hyperscale data centers are located on the outskirts of major cities, providing supply and cost advantages in land and power.
-These data centers are leased on very long terms, usually ranging from 10 to 15+ years, and offer scalable power capacity for requirements of 5 to 100 megawatts (MW).
+These data storage facilities are leased on very long terms, usually ranging from 10 to 15+ years.
+They are designed to facilitate scalable power capacity, accommodating requirements from 5 to 100 megawatts (MW).

-Hyperscale data centers, given their size and locations, also incorporate many efficient operating strategies including server virtualization, software-defined networking (SDN), and much lower power usage effectiveness (PUE) ratios, as compared to other types of data centers.
+Hyperscale data centers, given their size and locations, also incorporate many efficient operating strategies including server virtualization, software-defined networking (SDN), and much lower power usage effectiveness (PUE) ratios, as compared to other types of data center infrastructure.

 Examples of Hyperscale Data Centers

 Hyperscale data centers can be insourced or self-built by the “hyperscalers”, which include companies such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and Meta Platforms (Facebook).
-Alternatively, these companies can outsource and lease hyperscale data center capacity from providers such as Digital Realty, CloudHQ, and STACK Infrastructure.
+Alternatively, these companies can outsource and lease capacity for their cloud data centers from providers such as Digital Realty, CloudHQ, and STACK Infrastructure.
 For cloud service providers (CSPs) like AWS, hyperscale data centers form the foundation of their cloud regions and availability zones.

 4. Edge Data Centers